Top 20 CISSP Interview Questions & Answers for Budding IT Professionals in 2018

 This part will have direct questions that will test the CISSP knowledge.
 This part will confirm that you actually have retained the knowledge.
 Any goof ups here can result in the interview reaching unexpected discussions.
 Be sure about what you say, and be aware that “I don’t know” is an answer that can be used once or twice.

 Now your experience will speak in this phase.
-What have you done in these years and how have you applied the CISSP knowledge.
+What have you done in these years and how have you applied the CISSP knowledge (also consider checking this perfect guide for cism certification).
 Projects handled by you, challenges faced and how they were mitigated, etc. If the resume is not magnified, this should not be a tough nut to crack.

 Sometimes senior management will have a round; nothing to worry, it is mostly a discussion round which will help the management in the candidate’s selection.
 If you have made it till here, you are likely to get selected.